 It's fairly obvious that watermelon is full of, well, water, but this juicy melon is also among the richest sources of lycopene, a cancer-fighting antioxidant found in red fruits and vegetables.
-In fact, watermelon contains more lycopene than raw tomatoes—about 12 milligrams per wedge, versus 3 milligrams per medium-sized tomato.
+In fact, watermelon contains more lycopene than raw tomatoes: about 12 milligrams per wedge, versus 3 milligrams per medium tomato.

 Although this melon is plenty hydrating on its own, Gans loves to mix it with water in the summertime.
 "Keep a water pitcher in the fridge with watermelon cubes in the bottom," she says.
-"It's really refreshing, and great incentive to drink more water overall."
+"It's really refreshing and a great incentive to drink more water overall."

 Water content: 91.4%

 This tropical fruit, also known as carambola, comes in sweet and tart varieties and has a juicy texture similar to pineapple.
-Its eye-catching shape looks great in a fruit salad or as an edible garnish on the rim of a summer cocktail, and as an added bonus it's rich in antioxidants, especially epicatechin — a heart-healthy compound also found in red wine, dark chocolate, and green tea.
+Its eye-catching shape looks great in a fruit salad or as an edible garnish on the rim of a summer cocktail.
+As a bonus, it's rich in antioxidants, especially epicatechin, a heart-healthy compound also found in red wine, dark chocolate and green tea.

 One note of caution: People with kidney problems should avoid star fruit because of its high levels of oxalic acid.